ray-di/Ray.Di/README.md

 ### Named Binding

-Ray comes with a built-in binding annotation @Named that uses a string.
+Ray comes with a built-in binding annotation @Named that takes a string.

 ```php
 /**